Judith A. Bense: Education

 Bense graduated from Florida State University (FSU) with a bachelor's degree in anthropology in 1967.
 She then went on to receive her master's in anthropology with a focus on archaeology from this institution in 1969.
-Her Master's thesis research, working with David S. Phelps, focused on a Late Woodland shell ring located in Wakulla County, Florida.
-After graduated from FSU in 1969, Bense and took a job in cultural resource management working for the Florida Division of Archives, History, and Records Management on the Interstate 10 survey.
+Her master's thesis research, working with David S. Phelps, focused on a Late Woodland shell ring located in Wakulla County, Florida.
+After graduating from FSU in 1969, Bense took a job in cultural resource management working for the Florida Division of Archives, History, and Records Management on the Interstate 10 survey.
 Later that same year, Bense went on to receive her Ph.D. in anthropology from Washington State University (WSU) in 1972.
 At WSU, Bense worked with archaeologist Richard Daugherty and her advisor Frank C. Leonhardy.
 Her dissertation research focused on prehistoric climate change along the lower Snake River.
-In 1972, Bense graduated and moved back to Florida to help take care of her family in the light of both her parents' deaths, her father in 1967 and mother in 1972.
+In 1972, Bense graduated and moved back to Florida to help take care of her family in the light of both her parents' deaths, her father in 1967 and her mother in 1972.

 Early career

 Bense spent the next five years focusing on business endeavors related to her family's north Florida farm.
-In 1977, she began teaching anthropology and archaeology classes at UWF and taught an archaeology field school at Kings Point site, St. Andrews Bay, Florida.
+In 1977, she began teaching anthropology and archaeology classes at UWF.
+She taught an archaeology field school at Kings Point site, St. Andrews Bay, Florida.
 This was the first field school taught by UWF.
 Next, Bense headed the cultural resource reconnaissance of the St. Marks National Wildlife Refuge on the Florida Gulf Coast from 1977–1978.
 This project was immediately followed by a mitigation project in Mobile, Alabama, and a testing project along the Tennessee-Tombigbee Waterway, Mississippi.
 The last project led her to be appointed as a senior research archaeologist for the Office of Archaeological Research at the University of Alabama.
-In this position she managed numerous large projects.
+In this position, she managed numerous large projects.